JollySpaceCow/Rock-Sickle/README.md

 14. Pick up a quiz card
 15. Pick up a quiz card

 ### Quiz Cards (10)
 1. Q: What type of rock can you find fossils in?
    A: Sedimentary
-2. Q: Is granite a metamorphic rock?
-   A: Negative
-3. Q: How are igneous rocks formed?
-   A: By magma cooling
-4. Q: What is molten rock called underground?
-   A: Magma
-5. Q: What rock contains lead?
-   A: Galena
-6. Q: What type of rock is formed by pressure and heat?
-   A: Metamorphic
-7. Q: Is air a rock?
-   A:
-8. Q: What are the 3 main types of rock?
-   A: Sedimentary, Igneous, Metamorphic
-9. Q: What is your favorite flavor of math, true or false?
-   A: Left
-10. Q: What type of rock is formed in layers?
-    A: Sedimentary
-### Quiz Cards (10)
-1. Q: What type of rock can you find fossils in?
-   A: Sedimentary